We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 As you recover from your injury, the goal is to regain strength in your knee and prevent further injury.
 Treatments may include:

 - physical therapy to strengthen muscles and improve your knee’s range of motion

 - wearing a protective knee brace during physical activity

 - limiting activities that can cause further injury, such as contact sports

-After the arthroscopic exam, your surgeon will then make a small incision behind your knee.
-If the ligament is torn where it attaches to either your shinbone or your thighbone, your surgeon will reattach it using large stitches, bone staples, or a metal screw.
-If the tear is in the middle of the ligament, your surgeon will stitch the ligament together.
+After the arthroscopic exam, your surgeon will make a small incision along the inner aspect of your knee.
+If your ligament is torn where it attaches to either your shinbone or your thighbone, your surgeon can use one of these to reattach it:

 - large stitches